BuseYediparmak/Maze_solving/README.md

 # Maze_solving
-This repository contains maze solving with BFS, DFS, IDS and A*
+This repository contains maze-solving with BFS, DFS, IDS, and A* algorithms